 The Company generally provides product warranties related to manufacturing defects and specific performance standards for its products.
-Product warranty disclosures below have been adjusted for periods in the prior year to conform to the definition for "Warranties" as provided in ASU No. 2014-09, "Revenue from Customers (Topic 606)", as adopted by the Company at the beginning of its fiscal year 2018.
-Product warranty reserves are included in accrued expenses in the Company's Consolidated Condensed Balance Sheets.
+Product warranty reserves are included in accrued expenses in the Company's Consolidated Balance Sheets.
 The following is a summary of the Company's product warranty activity:

-2018 2017

-(As Adjusted)

-Product warranty reserve at beginning of period \$ 1,173 \$ 1,165

-Warranty liabilities accrued 2,341 2,491

-Warranty liabilities settled (2,380) (2,931)

-Changes for pre-existing warranty liabilities (65) 448

-Product warranty reserve at end of period \$ 1,069 \$ 1,173
+2019 2018 Product warranty reserve at beginning of period \$ 1,069 \$ 1,173 Warranty liabilities accrued 1,667 2,341 Warranty liabilities settled (1,695) (2,380) Changes for pre-existing warranty liabilities (39) (65) Product warranty reserve at end of period \$ 1,002 \$ 1,069